flutter/website/src/docs/development/platform-integration/c-interop.md

 ---
 title: "Binding to native code using dart:ffi"
-description: "To use C code in your Flutter program, use the dart:ffi library (currently in preview)."
+description: "To use C code in your Flutter program, use the dart:ffi library (currently in beta)."
 ---

 Flutter mobile can use the [dart:ffi][] library